mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 }
 ```

 The factory resolves dependencies of the viewmodel.
 And it can create `ProfileViewModel` if someone requests it.
-Next step is to expose this factory to outer layer.
-For this hilt generates dagger module for each HiltViewModel.
+The next step is to expose this factory to the outer layer.
+For this hilt generates a dagger module for each HiltViewModel.
 These modules will register themselves to Hilt's ViewModelComponent.
 Here, ViewModelComponent keeps a multibinding map of `Map<String, ViewModel>`.
-And the key is fully qualified class name.
+And the key is the fully qualified class name.

 ```java
 public final class ProfileViewModel_HiltModules {